As business owners, we want to have a very high probability of success when creating and launching a new product or service.

 - They design a product or service they THINK their market will buy

-- They spend time, money and resources creating the product or service
+- Time, money and resources were spent creating the product or service

 - They add marketing to try to convince people to buy the product they’ve created